 The aluminium mast and boom tracks were halved to 6ft, so they would fit in a PU powder coating stoving oven, and sprayed with matching pearl white PU.
 The galvanised mast band with spreader sockets, and mast cap, were primed and painted 2pack PU with the mast.

 CENTREBOARD The hull was jacked up to allow the board to be dropped enough to allow most of it to be exposed but it was not possible to raise enough to fully extract it.
 The pivot pin, a 40mm stainless shaft, with nuts embedded either side of the lead keel, sealed in with hardened putty, which had to be carefully drilled and chiselled out.
-Then how to extract the nuts; where to find 2 sockets around 2.5inches without expending a fortune.
+Then how to extract the nuts; where to find 2 sockets that size without expending a fortune.
 Turned out that special sockets are made for 65mm Ford hub nuts, so off it came, and the board dropped down.
-The shaft runs freely through plain bronze flange bush either side of the board as bearing but a tight fit through the lead keel with a reinforcing bush on the inside faces of the keel to ensure that the board moves around the shaft.
+The shaft runs freely through plain bronze flanged bushes either side of the board as bearings but a tight fit through the lead keel with a reinforcing bush on the inside faces of the keel to ensure that the board moves around the shaft.

 The Pitch Pine had been worn away in grooves, so I cleaned all the remaining paint and antifoul, feathered the trailing edge and faired it all with epoxy filler and sheathed it with epoxy/glass cloth.
 I happened to have some Coppercoat left over from my previous project, enough to give it a good coating, on the basis that it would not be dropped for a while and that would give it some antifoul properties.
-I feathered the trailing edge but the leading edge was protected by a bronze band, which to maintain the continuity of the glass sheathing, I ended up covering over.
+The leading edge was protected by a bronze band, which to maintain the continuity of the glass sheathing, I ended up covering over.
 Not ideal as it could be hit and split the glass, possibly pealing it away.